applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 ## Progressive alignment versus iterative alignment <link src='7319bd'/>

 In an iterative alignment, the output tree from the above progressive alignment is used as a guide tree, and the full process repeated.
-This is performed to reduce errors that result from a low-quality guide tree.
+This is performed to reduce errors that may result from a low-quality initial guide tree.

 ```python
 >>> from iab.algorithms import iterative_msa_and_tree